katrinleinweber/v0dro.github.io/source/_posts/2014-11-25-data-analysis-in-ruby-basic-data-manipulation-and-plotting.markdown

 #### Data Analysis

 Lets dive deeper by actually trying to extract something useful from the data that we have.
 Say we want to know the name of the artist heard the maximum number of times.
-So we create a Vector which consists of the names of the artists as the index (in camel\_case) and the number of times the name appears in the data as the corresponding values:
+So we create a Vector which consists of the names of the artists as the index and the number of times the name appears in the data as the corresponding values:

 ``` ruby